Outside Looking In: A Russian filmmaker fights censorship from abroad

 Originally adopted to regulate profane speech, the law allows a certification committee to deny a company the necessary screening certificate for essentially any reason.
 Mansky’s 2014 film “Under the Sun,” shot in North Korea and hailed as one of the best documentaries of 2015 by western and South Korean media, was delayed in Russia for over a year due to the law.

 Many Russian filmmakers worry that the already cramped space that they have carved out for themselves will also be shut down.
 For many Ukrainian filmmakers, or for those working on subjects in Ukraine, Russia can now be off limits.
 For the first time this year, Artdocfest held its roundtables in Riga in order to avoid provocation in Russia and to allow Ukrainian participants to attend.
+“I am ecstatic that I’ve picked a side, and I urge those who have not done so to pick one,” he said of directors who shy away from political themes and statements.
+“I breathe easier in the morning.”

 Looking forward, Mansky plans to expand partnerships with online media and even launch an online platform that could expand Artdocfest far beyond the 300,000 tickets it typically sells during its 10-day festival.